Northeastern State RiverHawks

 The Northeastern State RiverHawks are the athletic teams that represent Northeastern State University, located in Tahlequah, Oklahoma, in intercollegiate sports as a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Mid-America Intercollegiate Athletics Association (MIAA) for most of its sports since the 2012–13 academic year; while its men's soccer team competes in the Great American Conference (GAC).
 The RiverHawks previously competed as an NCAA D-II Independent during the 2011–12 school year; in the D-II Lone Star Conference (LSC) from 1997–98 to 2010–11; and in the Oklahoma Intercollegiate Conference (OIC) of the National Association of Intercollegiate Athletics (NAIA) from 1974–75 to 1996–97.

 Name change

 Northeastern State University announced on May 23, 2006, that it would be dropping "Redmen" and selecting a new mascot.
 The change was made proactively in response to the 2005 NCAA Native American mascot decision.
 The university announced its new athletic name as the RiverHawks on November 14, 2006.

 Varsity teams

-NSU competes in 10 intercollegiate sports: Men's sports include baseball, basketball, football, golf and soccer; while women's sports include basketball, golf, soccer, softball, and tennis.
+NSU competes in 14 intercollegiate sports: Men's sports include baseball, basketball, football, golf, soccer, tennis, and wrestling; while women's sports include basketball, golf, soccer, softball, tennis, volleyball, and wrestling.